NSU-FA20-CSE299-3/Group07/README.md

 <h2 id="technology">3.
 Technology</h2>
 <h3>3.1 Proposed Technology Stack</h3>
 <p><em>Frontend:</em></p>
 <p>For the front-end I will use HTML, CSS, React, and Material-UI.
-The web app will be compatible with both PC and mobile browsers.
+The web application will be compatible with both PC and mobile browsers.
 Redux will help with managing component states while Material-UI will ensure compatibility between platforms.</P>
 <p><em>Backend:</em></p>
 <p>For the backend of the web application, I will be using Node.js to manage packages and scripts.</p>
 <p><em>Database:</em></p>
-<p>For the database aspect of the project I will use Firebase, more specifically Cloud Firestore.
+<p>For the database aspect of the project I will use Firebase, more specifically Firebase Cloud Functions and Cloud Firestore.
 This will allow us to have a real-time NoSql database and provide login authentication.</p>

 <h3>3.2 Implemented Technology</h3>
+<p><em>Frontend:</em></p>
+<p>HTML, CSS, React, and Material-UI were all used to build the front-end portion of the web application.
+React was the base of the application while Material-UI allowed use of components with cross-platform compatibility.
+These include components like forms, typography, and Material-UI grid.</p>
+<p>Redux was not used for state management in the application as it was not required in most cases.
+Most of the data in the application's components could be passed down to other components through props.
+This eliminated the need for using Redux as a state management tool.</p>
+<p><em>Backend:</em></p>
+<p>For the backend of the web application, Node.js was used to manage packages and scripts.</p>
+<p><em>Database:</em></p>
+<p>As the usage of Firebase Cloud Functions was not free to use, it was not used to write functions to fetch and update data for the application.
+Cloud Firestore was used as the database to store data and there were two main collections, "users" and "offers", and an subcollection in each offer document called "answers."
+Firebase Authentication was used to register and sign in users.</p>